UPS Airlines: 2010s: Flying further

 On February 8, 2010, UPS announced the plans to furlough at least 300 pilots in 2010 and 2011, cancelling a 2009 agreement between the company and the Independent Pilots Association.
 The remaining pilots not furloughed demonstrated unprecedented unity by not flying overtime while colleagues were laid off.
 UPS decided to reduce the furlough to 109 pilots.
 The final pilot furloughed was in August 2010.
 UPS decided to recall pilots back to work in December 2011.
-The furlough officially ended in May, 2014 when the first pilot furloughed returned to work.
+The furlough officially ended in May 2014 when the first pilot furloughed returned to work.
 On September 1, 2016, UPS and the IPA agreed to a new 5-year contract.
 Key components of the agreement were: immediate increases of 14.65% and a signing bonus in place of retroactive pay; 3% annual wage increases through the span of the contract; enhanced pension benefits; crew rest enhancements, including reduced duty period limits for overnight and international flights; additional sleep facilities at major gateways; and sleep modules in UPS Boeing 767 aircraft.

 In 2014, the UPS 767 fleet was modified, as all existing aircraft and all aircraft on order were fitted with winglets.
 While over 10 feet tall, the large winglets were optimized to reduce drag, consequently reducing fuel consumption and emissions.
 In 2017, 3 767-300ERs were purchased from Japan Airlines, becoming the first converted 767s for UPS.

 In October 2016, UPS Airlines announced a $5.2 billion agreement to purchase 14 Boeing 747-8F freighter aircraft (with an option for 14 more).
 While originally planning to end production of the 747 by 2020, along with the UPS purchase, Boeing cites replacement of older aircraft, e-commerce, and demand for larger aircraft across international routes as justification for retaining the 747.
 In February 2018, UPS exercised its option to purchase the additional 14 747 freighters, making UPS the largest operator of the 747-8 worldwide.
 As part of the option, UPS also purchased 4 additional Boeing 767-300F freighters, delivered by 2022.

 The introduction of the 747-8F fleet allows UPS to introduce its longest-ever flight, flying nonstop from Louisville (Worldport) to its gateway in Dubai International Airport (nearly 6,700 miles).
-The flight segment is part of an "around the world flight", stopping at its hub in Shenzen, China and making another stop at Ted Stevens Anchorage International Airport in Alaska before returning to Louisville.
+The flight segment is part of an "around the world flight", stopping at its hub in Shenzhen, China and making another stop at Ted Stevens Anchorage International Airport in Alaska before returning to Louisville.